kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 ### Docker image tag

 We provide a 3 tags for docker image :
-- `latest`: that will contain the default latest image.
+- `latest`: that will contain the default latest image with its full variant `latest-full`.
-- `release`: an image with preview of the next release
+- `release`: an image with preview of the next release  with its full variant `release-full`.
-- `develop`: an image based on `develop` branch that will change everyday and contain all **unstable** feature we are working.
+- `develop`: an image based on `develop` branch that will change every day and contain all **unstable** feature we are working and with its full variant `develop-full`.